 The TJJD Board provides policy to guide those areas of the instructional program that require board leadership.

-Education accountability criteria appropriately measure academic results for youth at TJJD facilities.
+Education accountability criteria measure academic results for youth at TJJD facilities.
 The accountability system addresses improvement gains in reading and math and completion of a general educational development (GED) certificate or a diploma of graduation under the requirements of the Texas Education Agency and the State Board of Education. (see Graduation Resources below) In addition TJJD-operated schools are held accountable for average daily attendance (ADA).

 Youth committed to TJJD function, on average, four to five years below expected grade level for their ages.
 Nonetheless, they participate in all required state assessments as well as the nationally standardized Test of Adult Basic Education (TABE).